Annual report 1998-1999 chapter 2 the work of the court

 Gordonstone then applied to the High Court for an order nisi for writs of certiorari and prohibition which wouldprevent the AIRC from dealing with the disputes.
 The High Court remitted the matter to the Federal Court.

-The Full Court was asked to examine whether: the certification of the agreement in October 1996 was sustained by an industrial situation within themeaning of the Act; the problem resolution procedures were invalid on the basis that they were inserted in the agreement forthe purpose of determining local or interstate disputes and an award establishing such a procedure wasnot within the jurisdiction of the AIRC; and any assumption of jurisdiction by the AIRC under the problem resolution procedures was subject to andrestricted by s 89A of the Act.
+the problem resolution procedures were invalid on the basis that they were inserted in the agreement forthe purpose of determining local or interstate disputes and an award establishing such a procedure wasnot within the jurisdiction of the AIRC; and

 The Full Court held that the AIRC did have jurisdiction to certify the agreement because the industrial situationgiving rise to it possessed an interstate element.
 In particular, there were a number of outstanding disputesbetween Gordonstone and the Union at the time the agreement was certified, including an interstate industrialdispute found by the AIRC in October 1995 with respect to the service and rejection of a log of claims in August1995.